Compression Garments for Lipoedema

 Out of Area & Tertiary Clinics

 The UK has two outstanding Lymphoedema specialist hospitals – St George’s University Hospitals NHS Foundation Trust and The University Hospitals of Derby & Burton NHS Foundation Trust.
-Your GP cannot refer you directly to either of these specialist services as consultations are only available via a consultant to consultant referral.
+Your GP cannot refer you directly to either of these specialist services unless you fall into their locality catchment areas, but they will accept a referral from a hospital consultant.
 Most specialist Lymphoedema Clinics do not routinely recommend and prescribe compression garments without evidence of oedema.
+However, your GP can refer you to a service that accepts out-of-area lipoedema referrals, such as Accelerate in East London and LymphCare in Dudley.

 Private Therapists & Clinics